Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

     title: "A lymphocyte with a small, round nucleus."
 ---

+## Story about phone

+* We have been doing ML all along -- meme with cake?

 ## point about cellorganizer

 * Point out other neat applications of CellOrganizer.
 Like using a Ferrari to drive to the supermarket.